jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-22/chapter-1.md

-+++
+---
+heading: "Chapters 1-2"
-title= "Why we use Money"
+title: "Why we use Money"
-heading= "Chapter 1 and 2"
+weight: 4
-description= "When a nation trades with a great variety of merchandise, money becomes necessary" image= "/covers/spirit.jpg" author= "Montesquieu" date= 2020-03-31 linkb= "/research/montesquieu/spirit-of-the-laws/book-21/chapter-22" linkbtext= "Chapter 22" linkf= "/research/montesquieu/spirit-of-the-laws/book-22/chapter-3" linkftext= "Chapter 3"
+description: "When a nation trades with a great variety of merchandise, money becomes necessary"
-+++
+image: "/covers/spirit.jpg"
+author: Montesquieu
+icon: /icons/mont.png
+---

 The following people trade by exchange:
 - savages who have few merchandise